Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 Unlike this article, I won't produce here any code example.
 I will try to focus on how different piece of code put together will solve building an universal applications problems.

+It's my first take on this kind of application, so I'm sure there are many flaws & rooms for improvement.
+But hey, we need a start in order to advance 🏃‍♀️

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->